 What to do in Sitka while visiting on a cruise?

-Sitka might be home to Alaska’s smallest state park, but you’ll never run out of things to do here during a day in port.
+Sitka might be home to Alaska’s smallest state park, but it’s also home to the country’s largest national forest.
+You’ll never run out of things to do here during a day in port.
 Options in Sitka range from getting out on the water or taking a walk through the woods to learn about Native culture to taking a self-guided tour of the historic architecture downtown.
 Or, set your sights toward the sky with an uphill hike to a hilltop castle or a visit to a notable bird rehabilitation center.

 There are so many things to do in Sitka, Alaska from a cruise ship.
 Here are our top picks.